brianhelba/zipfile-deflate64/README.md

 ) for Deflate64 decompression support.

 ### A Solution
+Python package [inflate64](https://pypi.org/project/inflate64/) provide compression(deflate) and decompression(inflate)
+by Enhanced Deflate, aka Deflate64, procedure.

+### History
-The best hope seems to be the [infback9](https://github.com/madler/zlib/tree/master/contrib/infback9) extension to zlib.
+The best hope was the [infback9](https://github.com/madler/zlib/tree/master/contrib/infback9) extension to zlib.
 This was developed in 2003 by Mark Adler, an original author of zlib, and is kept in the source repository of zlib, but it is not officially supported and contains no build tooling and is not distributed with zlib packages.
 Additionally, infback9 provides only low-level support for working with Deflate64 bitstreams, with no support for